MoreFoxBeans/pixelart.koplugin/README.md

 ## How to install

-Download the source code of the [latest release](https://github.com/MoreFoxBeans/pixelart.koplugin/releases), then extract that to get a folder named "pixelart.koplugin".
-Move that folder into the KOReader plugins directory, (it varies per device but for Kobo readers it's "~/.adds/koreader/plugins").
+Download the source code of the [latest release](https://github.com/MoreFoxBeans/pixelart.koplugin/releases), then extract that.
+Rename the folder "pixelart.koplugin-vX.X.X" to just "pixelart.koplugin".
+Now move that folder into the KOReader plugins directory, (it varies per device but for Kobo readers it's "~/.adds/koreader/plugins").
 Restart KOReader and you're done!

 ## Where do I find it?